 New technology has been developed which may be able to detect violent behaviour in large crowds of people, enabling law enforcement to stop trouble before it gets out of hand potentially.
 It could also have applications that could help to prevent a number of other crimes and disturbances, including kidnappings in public places, vandalism and illegal border crossings.

 The University of Cambridge developed the technology in conjunction with the National Institute of Technology in India and the Indian Institute of Science.
 Explaining the reasoning behind using AI to spot violent behaviour in groups or crowds of people, the researchers stated in their report:

-“Law enforcement agencies have been motivated to use aerial surveillance systems to surveil large areas,”
+“Law enforcement agencies have been motivated to use aerial surveillance systems to surveil large areas”.

 How does it work?

 The technology uses artificial intelligence linked to sophisticated surveillance cameras.
 A camera known as a quadcopter hovers over the scene and studies the body movements of the crowd as a whole and of individuals.
-It is then able to detect actions which are deemed ‘aggressive’ – such as:
+It is then able to detect actions that are deemed ‘aggressive’ – such as:

 - Kicking and punching